 James brings decades of management experience in the pharmaceutical and biomedical industries and has held significant positions helping low- and moderate-income seniors living in rural communities.
 He also serves as a commissioner on SerVermont, the state’s commission on National and Community Service.

-Dee is the Assistant Director for Employer Relations and Outreach in the Center for Careers and Internships at Middlebury College.
-She fosters employer relationships in order to provide high quality and diverse employment and internship opportunities to students.
-Gilbert has a passion for helping people set and achieve goals and brings sixteen years of Human Resource experience in higher education.
+Dee is the Associate Director for Employer Development in the Center for Careers and Internships at Middlebury College.
+She fosters employer relationships to provide high-quality and diverse employment and internship opportunities to students.
+Dee is passionate about helping people set and achieve goals and brings seventeen years of Human Resources experience in higher education.
 She is active in her church and has served as a volunteer for Vermont Adult Learning since 2013.

 Ashley Griggs, a resident of Chester, serves as a student/alumni representative on Vermont Adult Learning’s Board of Trustees.
 She attends the Community College of Vermont and is working towards a degree in Early Childhood Education.
 She enjoys drawing and photography in her free time.